MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 #### 2.3.
 Governance and Principles

-Povo de Satoshi will be governed by its members through a system of direct democracy, utilizing tokens to represent ownership and participation.
+Povo de Satoshi will be governed by its members through a system of direct democracy, utilizing pledges to represent ownership and participation.
 This system improves traditional representative democracy in favor of a model where each individual has a direct voice proportional to their investment in the community.
-The tokens serve as a testament to members’ commitment, with the funds supporting Povo de Satoshi’s initiatives.
-However, the primary purpose of the tokens is to demonstrate genuine commitment, proven through hard money, ensuring authenticity and dedication.
-Additionally, the token system grants members the flexibility to either cast their votes directly or delegate their voting power to a representative of their own choosing.
+The pledges serve as a testament to members’ commitment, with the funds supporting Povo de Satoshi’s initiatives.
+However, the primary purpose of the pledges is to demonstrate genuine commitment, proven through hard money, ensuring authenticity and dedication.
+Additionally, the pledge system grants members the flexibility to either cast their votes directly or delegate their voting power to a representative of their own choosing.

-These tokens should not be confused with NFTs or cryptocurrencies.
+These pledges should not be confused with NFTs or cryptocurrencies.
 While they use the same secure and decentralized technology of Bitcoin, they represent a different layer of abstraction.
-Best seen as a layer 3 technology, these tokens digitalize personal commitment for individuals who do not personally know each other, providing a tangible link to the real world.
+Best seen as a layer 3 technology, these pledges digitalize personal commitment for individuals who do not personally know each other, providing a tangible link to the real world.

-The price of 210,000 satoshis per token was carefully chosen to align with the total supply of Bitcoin.
+The price of 210,000 satoshis per pledge was carefully chosen to align with the total supply of Bitcoin.
 In a scenario where the global population reaches an estimated ceiling of 10 billion people, and all join Povo de Satoshi, this price point matches the 21 million Bitcoin that will ever exist.
-This design ensures that Povo de Satoshi can accommodate all commited adults as members while also making the purchasing power of the token price continue to rise with Bitcoin’s adoption.
+This design ensures that Povo de Satoshi can accommodate all commited adults as members while also making the purchasing power of the pledge price continue to rise with Bitcoin’s adoption.

 This structure ensures that the commitment required to join remains proportional to the risk involved.
-As the entity grows and joining becomes safer, the commitment represented by the token remains significant.
+As the entity grows and joining becomes safer, the commitment represented by the pledge remains significant.
 Furthermore, it ensures that Povo de Satoshi never becomes a monopoly, fostering competition and the continuous improvement of state services over time.

 #### 2.4.
 Minimum Consensus